Blotch3D/FlightDynamics/README.md

 The second line is a list of output force names separated with commas in the order they will be used.
 FlightDynamics uses the number to define the number of outputs, but cares nothing about the names.

 The third line is a three comma-separated RBF parameters: The Radius, NLayers, and LambdaReg.
 Until you understand these well, just use 1, 3, 0.
-See the alglib link, above,for details.
+See the alglib link, above, for details.

 Database records start on the fourth line, one record per line.
 Records need not be in any order.
 A record is simply the input values followed by output values, all comma-separated.